artlu99/foss-farchiver-xyz/README.md

-# Frontend code template in `preact`

-This template is to be used for frontend applications.
+# FOSS services at farchiver.xyz

+Frontend code based on borodut.ch frontend starter template.

 ## Features

+- Cloudflare Workers + KV
 - State management with `jotai`
 - Around 13.53kb after brotli compression (this includes **everything**) 😱
 - `preact` under the hood with `preact/compat` makes it compatible with virtually any `react` library but still makes it faster